 KC Pet Project assumed operation of the shelter on January 1, 2012 and within just a few months we were saving more than 90% of all of the animals entering the shelter.
 We have consistently maintained a live release rate above 90% each month since that time and have improved our lifesaving efforts year after year.
 No animal is euthanized for time or space; euthanasia is only warranted for animals that are too sick or injured to have a good prognosis for quality life and dogs that are too aggressive and posed a risk to the community.

-KC Pet Project made history in Kansas City by officially achieving “No-Kill” status – becoming the 3rdlargest open admission, No-Kill animal shelter in the United States, and creating the largest (and only open admission) No-Kill animal shelter in the Kansas City metropolitan area.
+KC Pet Project made history in Kansas City by officially achieving “No-Kill” status and creating the largest (and only open admission) No-Kill animal shelter in the Kansas City metropolitan area.
 This was achieved within just 6 months of taking over operations of the Kansas City, Missouri municipal animal shelter!
-And we do it all on a small budget and in an old 14,000 square ft. building built in 1972 that is 1/4 the size it should be for our city’s homeless animals.
-In just 7 years, we’ve gone from operating just the animal control facility for Kansas City to now having 13 different successful adoption centers across the city caring for over 10,000 pets a year.
+And we do it all on a small budget and in an old 14,000 square ft. building built in 1972 that was 1/4 the size it should be for our city’s homeless animals.
+In just 8 years, we went from operating just the animal control facility for Kansas City to now having 14 different successful adoption centers across the city caring for over 10,000 pets a year.

 On April 4th, 2017, Kansas City, MO, residents had the opportunity to vote for funding for a new animal shelter.
 Kansas City, MO residents rallied to the polls and our vote passed by 67%.
 With the help of the private sector, along with tax-payer funds from the GO Bond initiative, Kansas City now has a shelter that it can be proud of!

 We officially opened the doors of the KC Campus for Animal Care on January 1st, 2020 – our 8th Anniversary as an organization – and held the ribbon cutting ceremony on January 24th.